 Our primary mission is to get young Kiwis excited about a career in science, technology, engineering and maths.
 The project includes a series of hands-on programmes that are designed to fit seamlessly into the New Zealand school curriculum from Year 5–13.
 The success of the project is based on teachers and Wonder Project Ambassadors working as a team to show students how exciting STEM can be.

 "It's a hands-on, fun way to explore the learning areas of STEM.
 Students had to work through a process to see success.
 Everyone was so engaged and excited throughout the project."

 We’ll pair you with a passionate STEM professional and the resources you need to run the Wonder Project successfully in your classroom.

 How much time it takes

-For the Rocket and Community Challenges, you’ll need an hour to meet with your Wonder Project Ambassador before you start running the programme in your school.
-Then, once the programme starts, each lesson is around 45 minutes over a term (6–8 weeks).
+For the Rocket and Plant Challenges, you’ll need an hour to meet with your Wonder Project Ambassador before you start running the programme in your school and some time to complete a preparation module.
+Then, once the programme starts, you'll need to allow 1–2 hours each week for 6–8 weeks.
 For our STEM Careers programme, talks are provided on an ad hoc basis and run for 30–40 minutes.

 Know nothing about STEM?

 Don’t be nervous – we’ll give you all the resources you need, plus an industry professional that's a STEM expert.
 Once you’ve been accepted into the Wonder Project, you’ll have access to resources that will show you how to run our three programmes easily.